-Covid-19 coronavirus: NZ could be at level 1 by June 10
+Covid 19 coronavirus: NZ could be at level 1 by June 10

 • Covid19.govt.nz: The Government's official Covid-19 advisory website

-Winston Peters this morning called for protest organisers to be prosecuted - telling Hosking New Zealand should be at alert level 1 now if authorities were essentially condoning mass protests.
+Winston Peters this morning called for protest organisers to be prosecuted - telling Hosking that New Zealand should be at alert level 1 now if authorities were essentially condoning mass protests.

 But Ardern later hit back, saying nobody argued in level 4 that if people broke the rules it was a reason to remove the rules.